myshov/xkbswitch-macosx/README.md

 Console keyboard layout switcher for Mac OS X.

-Main goal for this utility is providing possibility for [vim-xkbswitch](https://github.com/lyokha/vim-xkbswitch) plugin for changing the keyboard layout in Mac&nbsp;OS&nbsp;X. It's pretty useful for those who writes in two or more languages.
-Also you can use this whenever you need to switch layouts from terminal or get current layout in terminal (for example, for tmux statusline, when tmux running in fullscreen terminal).
+The utility for switching current layout in terminal.
+You can use it whenever you need that functionality (for example, for tmux statusline when one is running in fullscreen terminal).
+Also you can use it as auxilary utility for [vim-xkbswitch](https://github.com/lyokha/vim-xkbswitch) plugin for changing the keyboard layout in Mac&nbsp;OS&nbsp;X. The utility should work on all versions of Mac OS X since 10.6.

 ##Vim integration
 For integration with vim-xkbswith you need to install this [library](https://github.com/myshov/libxkbswitch-macosx) and follow instructions from there.